rumors/handbook/operations/planning.md

 ## Email

 Email can take up a lot of time.
 We use it to communicate with clients, rarely internally.
 Unless it is an emergency, we respond to client communication within a day or two — not instantaneously.
-We use Gmail.

 ## Slack